dmfay/massive-js/docs/connecting.md

 On connection, Massive introspects your schema to find tables, views, and functions.
 Along with script files, these are attached to the instance object and form your database's API.

-Tables and views, including materialized views, are attached as objects with a set of standard access and persistence functions.
+Tables and views, including foreign tables and materialized views, are attached as objects with a set of standard access and persistence functions.
 See [Queries](/queries) and [Persistence](/persistence) for more details.

 Database functions and scripts are attached as invocable functions.
 See [Functions](/functions) for more.